tstahlhut/net_practice/README.md

 The router distributes the IP addresses in your home network.
 DHCP is what makes this work.
-Every IP address in a home network starts with 192.168.1.
+Every IP address in most home network starts with 192.168.1.
 The router knows this thanks to the Netmask.

 #### Netmask (Subnet Mask)